wrightben/languages/javascript/Games/Sudoku Solver/README.md

 #### TODO LIST
 - [ ] Can I make a template?
 (A pattern, not a puzzle.)
 - [x] Can I generate more templates using the S-R method?
 No. (Answer 1)
+- [x] How is it guaranteed that a sudoku is human solvable?

 1. When a 6 replaces the 1 in the top row of the "template" is every other 6 always positioned in the same relationship?
 (Reflections and rotations are not meaningful.)